ljm565/fhir_server/docs/1_fhir_server.md

 ## Running a FHIR Serever
 ### 1. Runnig via Docker
-You can simply run a FHIR server via Dokcer commands:
+You can simply run the FHIR server using the command below, and access it at `localhost:8080` once it's running.
 ```bash
 docker pull hapiproject/hapi:latest